WebDevJasonCameron/web_scraper/README.md

 ## Further Notes

 I am sure there are a lot of other things I'll come up as I continue.
 Some of the things will be put in my log.
 Important things that I plan to add or have accomplished will be place in this "living" readme (rm) doc.
-I think it would be fun if I could get this web-app popular enough that others would (1) want to use it; (2) participate in making it better; and (3) get their own purchased books from this diplorible corporation before they loose their hard-earned money on the whims of a money hungry CEO.
+I think it would be fun if I could get this web-app popular enough that others would (1) want to use it; (2) participate in making it better; and (3) get their own purchased books from this deplorable corporation before they loose their hard-earned money on the whims of a money grabbing CEO.